Napalm Death: Rise to success (1990–1994)

 Napalm Death released the album Utopia Banished in 1992, produced by Colin Richardson.
-This release was a kind of "return to the roots" - grindcore.
+Stylistically, the album was described as a "return to the roots" form of grindcore.
 After recording The World Keeps Turning EP, the band toured Europe with Dismember and Obituary on the "Campaign for Musical Destruction" tour.
 They then toured the US with Sepultura, Sacred Reich and Sick of It All.

+Napalm Death toured the US with Carcass, Cathedral and Brutal Truth on the Campaign for Musical Destruction tour in 1992.

 The proceeds of Napalm Death's 1993 EP Nazi Punks Fuck Off were donated to anti-fascist organisations.
 This EP was inspired by Napalm Death touring South Africa during 1993, which was particularly controversial given that the band faced a lot of opposition from many white supremacists following the end of Apartheid.

 The band remixed the track "Mind of a Razor" by London-based hip hop crew Gunshot.
 The remixed version of the track appeared on the EP of the same name in 1992.
 Thereafter, they went to the studio and recorded Fear, Emptiness, Despair, which was released on 31 May 1994.
 The album represented a stylistic transition for Napalm Death.
 Fear, Emptiness, Despair maintained the complex music structures of their previous albums Utopia Banished and Harmony Corruption, but there was a greater emphasis placed on incorporating elements of groove into the band's style, resulting in a wider use of mid-paced music.
 Bassist Shane Embury recounts that Helmet and their album Strap It On influenced the band's style at the time, as they did many other heavy metal bands during the 1990s.
 Live concerts with Entombed, Obituary and Machine Head followed the album's release.